 Changes resulting from those two pieces of legislation include increased member and employer contributions, reductions in the Annual Increase paid to benefit recipients, introduction of the Automatic Adjustment Provision and a direct distribution from the State budget of $225 million, to be paid to PERA annually.
 While the legislature opted to forgo 2020’s payment due to unprecedented pandemic-related budget cuts, efforts are underway to make up that payment.

-While the changes to member and employer contributions and Annual Increases haven’t been easy, they ensure that PERA’s defined benefit Plan will be able to continue providing reliable retirement income that retirees can’t outlive.
+While the changes to member and employer contributions and Annual Increase haven’t been easy, they ensure that PERA’s defined benefit Plan will be able to continue providing reliable retirement income that retirees can’t outlive.

 Ensuring that PERA is sustainable allows school districts, local governments, public safety departments and other government agencies to continue to attract highly qualified, skilled employees and retain their expertise for years to come.